Chirag-ahir/JAVA-All-Basic/README.md

  what is static binding and dynamic binding ?<br>
  Static or early binding is resolved at compile time.
 Method overloading is an example of static binding.<br>
 Dynamic or late or virtual binding is resolved at runtime.
 Method overriding is an example of dynamic binding.

+ what is string handling ?<br>
+ performing diffeent operations on string is known as string handling.